 - Vanitas Still-life with Roses (1685), canvas, 65.5 × 79 cm, Jacob van Walscapelle (1644-1727).
 London: Julius Weitzner.
 Ref.
 Bol (1969: 317, pl.
 290); Palais Galleries (Paris), Catalogue (1964: 95); Griffioen (1988: 440-441).
 On a shelf stand a host of objects around a vase of roses, including papers, music, an ink-well, spectacles, a watch, a teapot, a necklace, a globe, an hour-glass, and a soprano flared-bell recorder, the bell decorated with turnings.

-Dutch painter, draughtsman and etcher; his work predominantly consists of landscape drawings and etchings; born Lille (1609), died Utrecht (1690).
+Dutch painter, draughtsman, etcher and publisher whose work predominantly consists of landscape drawings and etchings; born Lille (1609), died Utrecht (1690).

 John Dawson Watson (1832-1892)